Back to Explore opera

 Are there costumes, props and set pieces?

-This varies – sometimes there may be full costume, and sometimes cleverly symbolic elements.
-There is also often imaginative use of video projection and dramatic lighting.
-Please see the information available for each opera for more details, or call our Box Office on 0113 223 3600.
+Yes!
+Sometimes the singers will be in full costume, and sometimes the designer’s make use of cleverly symbolic elements.
+Set pieces can be performed in front of, or within, the orchestra – it all depends on the director’s vision.
+There’s also often imaginative use of video projection and dramatic lighting.
+Please see the information available for each opera for more details, or call our Box Office on 0113 223 3600 to find out more.

 “The orchestra can become anything.
 In Turandot, we had to build extra staging for the percussion and it became Peking: the walls and the turrets and the prisons” — Annabel Arden, director